baldricrypto/Security_News_Webscraper/README.md

 # Security_News_Webscraper
 A simple webscraper which gets the news from your favourite sources and presents them on a index.html page for you viewing pleasure

-This scraper isn't perfect... but it does work :)
+This scraper isn't perfect... but it does work :D
+*You just need to play around until you get the desired output*

 Before using, in the same directory that you plan to run the script create two folders, **output** & **webpage** for some reason python freaks out and won't make the folders...